Continent: Area and population

-† Not usually considered a continent in the English-speaking countries.

 Other divisions

 Supercontinents

 Apart from the current continents, the scope and meaning of the term continent includes past geological ones.
 Supercontinents, largely in evidence earlier in the geological record, are landmasses that comprise most of the world's cratons or continental cores.
 These have included Vaalbara, Kenorland, Columbia, Rodinia, Pannotia, and Pangaea.
 Over time, these supercontinents broke apart into large landmasses which formed the present continents.

 Subcontinents

 Certain parts of continents are recognized as subcontinents, especially the large peninsulas separated from the main continental landmass by geographical features.
 The most widely recognized example is the Indian subcontinent.
-The Arabian Peninsula, the Southern Cone of South America, and Alaska in North America might be considered further examples.
+The Arabian Peninsula, Southern Africa, the Southern Cone of South America, and Alaska in North America might be considered further examples.

 In many of these cases, the "subcontinents" concerned are on different tectonic plates from the rest of the continent, providing a geological justification for the terminology.
-Greenland, generally reckoned as the world's largest island on the northeastern periphery of the North American Plate, is sometimes referred to as a subcontinent.
+Greenland, generally considered the world's largest island on the northeastern periphery of the North American Plate, is sometimes referred to as a subcontinent.
 This is a significant departure from the more conventional view of a subcontinent as comprising a very large peninsula on the fringe of a continent.

 Where the Americas are viewed as a single continent (America), it is divided into two subcontinents (North America and South America) or three (Central America being the third).
 When Eurasia is regarded as a single continent, Asia and Europe are treated as subcontinents.